alexKleider/phInfo/README.md

 securely inserted.

 At the beginning of power up you'll briefly see a message that the root file system is being resized.
-(Whether it is or not is not clear to me because resizing comes up later again at the end of `raspi-config`.)
+(When it acutally gets resized is not clear to me because resizing comes up again later at the end of `raspi-config`.)

 Log on as user `pi` with password `raspberry` and then run: